unicode-org/cldr/docs/ldml/tr35-general.md

 <!ATTLIST reference uri CDATA #IMPLIED >
 ```

 The references section supplies a central location for specifying references and standards.
 The uri should be supplied if at all possible.
-If not online, then a ISBN number should be supplied, such as in the following example:
+If not online, then an ISBN number should be supplied, such as in the following example:

 ```xml
 <reference type="R2" uri="https://www.ur.se/nyhetsjournalistik/3lan.html">Landskoder på Internet</reference>